 As noted previously, soil capability and therefore productivity makes assumptions about tile drainage (that is, that tile drainage is applied where it is needed and that capability class ratings reflect the fact that the drainage is already assumed to be in place).
 There are some differences of opinion about which soil drainage classes would benefit from tile drainage.
 However, it is likely that imperfectly and poorly drained soils would show improved yields when tiles had been installed.
-There is no doubt that poorly drained soils have better yields when tile drainage.
+There is no doubt that poorly drained soils have better yields when tile drained.
+As well, it is likely that the imperfectly drained soils would benefit from tile drainage.
 Unfortunately, the newer soil surveys do not indicate how soil capability class levels would change if imperfectly drained soils are not tiled.